 9. No wonder no one likes you.

 This is a direct message to make you feel worthless.
-They say this because they consider you to be less than them and that you should be grateful they are with you.
-It’s demeaning and disrespectful, and shows the true colors of a narcissist and just a tip of their rage.
+This is a common thing narcissists say because they consider you to be less than them and that you should be grateful they are with you.
+It’s demeaning and disrespectful, and shows the true colors of a narcissist and just the tip of their narcissistic rage.

 10. You’re too sensitive.